-How to factory-reset your HomePod mini
+How to reset your HomePod mini from the speaker itself or the Home app

-(Pocket-lint) - If you're experiencing issues with your HomePod mini, before you take it to the Apple Store for servicing or reach out to the company for help, perhaps consider resetting the smart speaker to factory settings.
+If you're experiencing issues with your HomePod mini, before you take it to the Apple Store for servicing or reach out to the company for help, perhaps consider resetting the smart speaker to factory settings.
 It can't hurt to try, right?
 There are a couple of ways to reset a HomePod mini.
 The first can be done with the Home app on your iOS device, and the second can be done with the speaker itself.
 You can use whichever method you prefer.
 Both are quick and get the job done.
 Hopefully, they're all you need to get your mini in working order.

 How to factory-reset a HomePod mini